PeacefulWhale/CIT-270-BYUI/Week 8/README.md

 I've used `.yaml` before, but I was wondering what the acronym stood for.
 Wikipedia says it originally stood for "Yet Another Markup Language", but now people refer to it as "YAML Ain't Markup Language".
 Wack.
 I guess it makes sense as `.yaml` seems more like `.json` or `.xml` (for data) to me instead of other markdown languages.

 Also the teacher just realized that `docker` comes with `kubectl`...
 I guess the rest of the class didn't need to install it (but because I'm following along in the gcloud editor I think I still had to, but if I didn't then Idk).

+## Friday

+Today we're connecting to the kubernetes instance through `gcloud` with the command `gcloud container clusters get-credentials cluster-1 --zone us-central1-c --project <project-id>`

+I wonder if it's possible to rename the project name (and is it secure to have it in this public repo?
+I'm guessing you can't do much with it but IDK for sure).
+To be on the safe side, I've censored it.

+Now I when I run `kubectl config view` I can see the kubectl configuration file.
+Also I'm even more glad that I'm running this on my cloud thingy because there are now a lot files and folders being downloaded and set up, that I would probably forget about.

+We're pulling from the `busybox` docker image thingy.
+A quick google shows that this appears to be a collection of "stuff" for quickly setting up a small GNU / UNIX enviroment.

+I can add this pod to the kubernetes thing with `kubectl apply -f busybox.yaml`, and confirm that it's running with `kubectl get pods`.

+We can upload to DockerHub to push our docker image, and then access it with kubernetes...

+However, we only get a single private repo with the public version of DockerHub, so I'm going to see if there's a way for me to do this without uploading it to DockerHub.
+Maybe it's possible to use a locally hosted image.

+Maybe I can set up a private repository with a google cloud VM thing, or a local one that only runs temporarily.

+Anyway, I'm teaching the class next, so I'll have to make sure that I've figured it out by then so I can continue to the next step.